Shopify/polaris/polaris.shopify.com/content/components/actions/button-group.md

 <Lede>

-Button group displays multiple related actions stacked or in a horizontal row to help with arrangement and spacing.
+Button group displays multiple related actions in a horizontal row to help with arrangement and spacing.

 </Lede>